Masaicker/repo-MoreHead/QA.md

 At the moment, there's no specific fix for this.
 If other add-on cosmetic mods display normally but base cosmetics do not, the problem is likely caused by the **font encoding issue during loading**.

+## 6. What should I do if I experience strength loss during gameplay?
+If you encounter strength loss issues during gameplay, try downloading the **fixstrength** mod to resolve this problem.
+This mod can help restore and maintain your character's strength values properly.